xgbuils/iterum/doc/API.md

 [...b] // returns [1, 2, 3]
 [...array] // returns [1, 2, 3]

-// Iterum instance behaves equal with for..of let index = 0
+// and Iterum instance behaves equal with for..of let index = 0
 for (let x of a) {
     // always x === array[index]
     ++index
 }

-// it does not implement iterator protocol a.next() // Error: next is not a function

-// constructor can be used with the whole iterable types: const stringIterable = Iterum('abc') const typedArrayIterable = Iterum(Uint8Array([127, 0, 0, 1]))
+// and constructor can be used with the whole iterable types: const stringIterable = Iterum('abc') const typedArrayIterable = Iterum(Uint8Array([127, 0, 0, 1]))
 const setIterable = Iterum(new Set().add(2).add(5).add(6))